surister/blog/content/blog/understanding-partitioned-tables-cratedb.md

 ### [Inserting a record (segments)]{.text-red .text-h5}

-The record(s) is first committed to both the [translog]{.fm} and an [in-memory buffer]{.fm}, once its written to the translog we can ensure that the data will not be lost if a node failure happens as we can recover and write the new segments from it.
+The record(s) is first committed to both the [translog]{.fm} and an [in-memory buffer]{.fm}, once it's written to the translog we can ensure that the data will not be lost if a node failure happens as we can recover and write the new segments from it.

-When a refresh happens, the segment is created, still in memory, and it will now be available in search results, after that at some point the in-memory segments will be committed to memory
+When a refresh happens, the segment is created, still in memory, and it will now be available in search results, after that at some point the in-memory segments will be committed to disk.

 ::CustomImage
 ---